When the Bridegroom Seems Absent

 Laying Hands on the Impossible

-Faith is often tested when we face situations that seem clinically dead or beyond repair.
-A ruler approached Jesus with a desperate plea for his daughter, believing that a simple touch from Christ could reverse death itself.
-This is the posture of true faith: believing that Jesus is still the same healer, regardless of the magnitude of the obstacle.
+Faith is often tested when you face situations that seem beyond hope.
+A ruler once came to Jesus with a desperate plea for his dying daughter, believing that even the touch of Christ could bring life.
+This is true faith: trusting that Jesus is still the same healer, no matter how great the obstacle.

-When you are learning to trust God, you must be willing to follow Him into the room of death.
-Do not wait for the circumstances to improve before you engage your faith.
-Jesus arose and followed the ruler immediately, showing that His power is active and responsive to genuine need.
+When you are learning to trust God, you must be willing to follow Him into the darkest places.
+Do not wait for things to change before you act in faith.
+Jesus did not hesitate when He heard of the ruler's need; He moved with purpose, showing that His power is always ready to answer real needs.

 Even when you are interrupted by other needs, like the woman with the issue of blood, Jesus does not lose His focus on your healing.
 He invites you to press through the crowd of your worries and touch the hem of His garment.
 Faith in hard times is the courage to believe that His power flows to those who reach out to Him in humility.